tvaroglu/patient-dawn-2706/README.md

 As a user
 When I visit the team index
-Then I see the names of all teams
+Then I see the nicknames of all teams
-And next to the team name I see the average age of its players And I see that all teams are sorted by this average age from highest to lowest
+And next to the team nickname I see the average age of its players And I see that all teams are sorted by this average age from highest to lowest

 (Note: you should not make a separate query for each team to calculate the average age)